+So what should I do to reduce my risk of cancer?
 While your chances of getting cancer as a result of using baby powder seem to be extremely low, no one really wants to increase their risk of developing a deadly disease.
 If you can easily forgo this part of your beauty and hygiene routine, then do so.
 As Dillner said in her article, “while talc many not be unsafe, a fluffy towel is safer.”
 Essentially, you can use other things to dry your thighs.

 It’s also worth bearing in mind that, on average, women put about 168 different chemicals on their bodies every day in the form of beauty products – many of which potentially cause cancer or disrupt hormones.
 According to this article, these are some of the most harmful cosmetic ingredients: